bastihilger/nova-tiptap/Readme.md

 When just passing the string `'heading'` you will have H1, H2 and H3 to choose from.
 You can set the level of headings by using for example `headingLevels(6)` which will give you H1 through H6.

+### Note on the old way of setting heading levels

+In older versions you could set the level of headings by using the object style notation like this:
+`'heading' => 6,`
+This is still working, but is deprecated.
+It will be removed in the next minor version.

+### The two different "code" buttons

 `'code'` is inline code (like `<code></code>`) while `'code_block'` will give you `<pre><code></code></pre>`.

 ## Screenshots